Back to Business! Launch Your New Business With 10% Off — Start Now

 • Representative Office, Regional Office, or Branch Office.

-Unless your company is part of the Board of Investment (Section 3) program it is a requirement that the majority (51% minimum) of shareholders must be Thai.
+Unless your company is part of the Board of Investment (Section 3) program, the majority (51% minimum) of shareholders must be Thai.

 Partnerships